ween-codes/.github/profile/README.md

-## Welcome to the Ween Codes GitHub 👋
+## Welcome to the Ween Codes GitHub :octocat:

-🙋‍♀️ We are a software house specializing in WordPress.
-We develop custom plugins, themes and scripts for the CMS.
+🙋‍♀️ Hi!
+How are you?
+We are a software house, with more than 10 years of road.
+We develop custom plugins, themes and scripts for **WordPress**.
 <!--
 🌈 Contribution guidelines - how can the community get involved?
 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?